rakutentech/ios-inappmessaging/README.md

 1. IDTrackingIdentifier - The value provided by the internal ID SDK as the "tracking identifier" value.
 1. AccessToken - This is the token provided by the internal RAuthentication SDK as the "accessToken" value

-The preference object can be set once per app session.
+⚠️ The method is designed to be called ONCE once per app session - i.e. only one instance of `UserInfoProvider` can be created.
 IAM SDK will read object's properties on demand.
+There's no need to call this method again after login/logout for example.

-To help IAM identify users, please keep user information in the preference object up to date.
+To ensure correct user targeting, please keep user information in the preference object up to date.
-After logout is complete please ensure that all `UserInfoProvider` methods in the preference object return `nil`.
+After logout process is complete the preference object should return `nil` or `""` in all `UserInfoProvider` methods.
 Preferences are not persisted so this function needs to be called on every launch.

 #### Generic example using UserID